creativescala/creative-scala/book/src/pages/polygons/02-polar.md

 @:doodle("cartesian", "Coordinates.cartesian")

 An alternate representation is *polar coordinates*.
-In polar coordinates, a point is specified by a length and a rotation.
+In polar coordinates, a point is specified by a distance from the origin and an angle.
 The animation below illustrates this.

 @:doodle("polar", "Coordinates.polar")